kabrachups/futurehome/README.md

 2. The better choice is material list style, not table-like style.
 The user's gaze must move vertically, and not on Z-trajectory.
 3. The buttons should have different emphasizes (now every button is primary (even Notes button)

-Note: one more device is added to show scrolling.
+Note: some devices (Camera etc.) are added to show scrolling.

 ![Alt text](screenshot.png?raw=true)